Homemaking

-Homemaking is mainly an American and Canadian term for the management of a home, otherwise known as housework, housekeeping, housewifery or household management.
+Homemaking is mainly an American and Canadian term for the management of a home, otherwise known as housework, housekeeping, housewifery, home economics or household management.
 It is the act of overseeing the organizational, day-to-day operations of a house or estate, and the managing of other domestic concerns.
-A person in charge of the homemaking, who is not employed outside the home, in the US and Canada, is called a homemaker, a term for a housewife or a stay-at-home dad.
+A person in charge of the homemaking, who is not employed outside the home, in the US and Canada, is called a homemaker, a term for a housewife (or househusband), or a stay-at-home dad or stay-at-home mom.

 Historically, the role of homemaker was often assumed by women.
-The term "homemaker", however, may also refer to a social worker who manages a household during the incapacity of the housewife or househusband.
+However, homemaking can be the full-time responsibility of one spouse, partner, or parent, shared with children or extended family, or shared or traded between spouses/partners as one or both work outside the home.
+It can also be outsourced partially or completely to paid help (like a house cleaner).
+The term "homemaker", may also refer to a social worker who manages a household during the incapacity of the housewife or househusband.
 Home health workers assume the role of homemakers when caring for elderly individuals.
 This includes preparing meals, giving baths, and any duties the person in need cannot perform for themselves.

-Homemaking can be the full-time responsibility of one spouse, partner, or parent, shared with children or extended family, or shared or traded between spouses/partners as one or both work outside the home.
-It can also be outsourced partially or completely to paid help.
-In previous decades, there were a number of mandatory courses available for students to learn the skills of homemaking.
-In high school, courses included cooking, nutrition, home economics, family and consumer science (FACS), and food and cooking hygiene.

-Marriage
+History

+Historically, one person in a spousal arrangement serving as the sole homemaker was rare.
+Women almost always worked alongside their husbands in the fields or assisting them with their trade.
+Aristocratic women typically had servants or slaves to do most of the manual labor.

+Ancient Greece

+Athens was one of the few societies in history prior to the nineteenth century that idealized the role of wives as dependent homemakers rather than as work mates for their husbands.

+Partly in an effort to curb the influence of powerful families, Athenian reformers in during and after the sixth century BCE cut wives off not just from their parents, but the larger world.
+Women were expected to focus all their attention on taking care of the house and bearing children.
+In wealthier families, this was taken to an extreme—women were not allowed out of their homes and inner courtyards.
+This also became a sign of wealth, indicating that a family had enough money that their women did not need to lift a finger.
+In other cases, aristocratic women were allowed out in the company of male relatives.
+However, lower-class women continued to work as laundresses, seamstresses, bakers, and innkeepers.